d-nabokov/SCA-LDPC/README.md

 Afterwards the scripts in the `simulate-with-python` can be executed while being certain you are using the same dependencies as specified in `requirements.txt`

-## Running rust program

-This is just for experimentation, there is nothing concrete here yet.
-There might never be.
-It might never be necessary to use rust for these simulations.

 <!--
 ## Description